Year of entry 2024

 Watching in China?
 View this video on YouKu

 These modules will equip you to analyse, understand and discuss the major changes, problems and opportunities facing societies and people in the Global South.
-You will study some of the broader social, political, and economic causes of the problems, and the achievements and setbacks that people have experienced in their efforts to tackle them at the global, national and local levels and improve their societies and lives.
-You will learn to analyse, understand, and discuss development in the Global South in all its dynamism, complexity and significance.
+You'll study some of the broader social, political, and economic causes of the problems, and the achievements and setbacks that people have experienced in their efforts to tackle them at the global, national and local levels and improve their societies and lives.
+You'll learn to analyse, understand, and discuss development in the Global South in all its dynamism, complexity and significance.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.